fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award.md

 [Filter Object](../search_filters.md)

-subawards: boolean value.
+subawards (**OPTIONAL**): boolean value.
 True when you want to group by Subawards instead of Awards.
 Defaulted to False.

 limit (**OPTIONAL**): how many results are returned.
 If no limit is specified, the limit is set to 10.